JoumanaE/boilerplate/source/hello.md

 ---
-title: Hellow World
+title: Hello World
 date: 2019-02-07
 ---

 ## Hello world

-Hi there, this is my first post on gitpress.
+Hi there, this is my first post on GitPress.
 Looking forward to sharing blog posts.

 J